grow-assistant/sales-assistant/docs/templates/public_high_daily_fee/fb_manager_initial_outreach_2.md

 [ICEBREAKER]

-[SEASON_VARIATION], Swoop Golf’s on-course ordering platform has expanded to handle beverage cart requests, snack-bar deliveries, and quick to-go orders—perfect for facilities that cater to discerning golfers.
-By consolidating these services, we reduce bottlenecks and boost efficiency, while preserving a seamless guest experience.

-At Pinetree Country Club, we helped drop average order times by 40%.
-Let’s schedule a short call to see how Swoop might enhance F&B operations at [FacilityName].
-Any availability next week?
+[SEASON_VARIATION], I'd love to introduce Swoop Golf—a platform that enables golfers to effortlessly order food & beverages from their mobile devices.
+We've recently expanded into a full-service golf experience platform, covering everything from on-course requests to clubhouse dining and to-go offerings.

+We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
+At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.

+Swoop will enhance your members’ experience and preserve the exclusivity they value.
+Let’s chat about how this might work for [ClubName]?